 Switch to reusable eye protection options including reusable goggles and reusable face shields wherever possible.
-3D-printed face shields that meet the standards set out by

-Health Canada are an appropriate alternative to traditional face shields for eye protection.
+3D-printed face shields that meet the standards set out by Health Canada are an appropriate alternative to traditional face shields for eye protection.

-How should PPE be discarded?
+How should PPE be cleaned/disinfected or discarded?